-We actively encourage our students to expand their horizons in interdisciplinary and international settings by taking advantage of the University of California Education Abroad Program (EAP).
-A quarter or year abroad may be seamlessly integrated into any Classical Studies student's academic plan; several of the major or minor course requirements may be completed abroad.
-Over the years we have sent many students to work on archaeological excavations sponsored by other leading institutions.
+We actively encourage our Classical Studies students to expand their horizons in interdisciplinary and international settings by taking advantage of the UC Education Abroad Program (EAP).
+A quarter or year abroad may be seamlessly integrated into any two- or four-year academic plan.
+Course requirements for the major or minor may be readily completed abroad.
+In recent years, Classical Studies students have participated in EAP programs in France, Rome, England, Ireland, and Istanbul.

-The newly renovated Classical Studies library, which is situated by the Classical Studies faculty offices, is a center for our community: small seminars meet in it, and majors may often be found working together there.
+The newly renovated Classical Studies library, which is situated by the Classical Studies faculty offices, is a center for our community: small seminars meet in it, and students may often be found working together there.

 General Catalog Information